11ty/11ty-website/src/docs/languages/webc.md

 {% endset %}
 {% include "snippets/configDefinition.njk" %}

-View the [full options list for `@11ty/eleventy-plugin-bundle`](https://github.com/11ty/eleventy-plugin-bundle#installation).
-As an example, you can use the [`transforms` array to modify bundle content with postcss](https://github.com/11ty/eleventy-plugin-bundle#modify-the-bundle-output).
+View the [full options list for the Bundle plugin](/docs/plugins/bundle.md).
+As an example, you can use the [`transforms` array to modify bundle content with postcss](/docs/plugins/bundle.md#postprocess-the-bundle-output).

 </details>